Mcaruano/MTGGoldfishScraper/README.md

 # Usage
 ## Configuration
 This script utilizes two separate configuration files:
-* **desired_decks.txt** - This is where you list the **URLs** of the Modern Metagame decks you're interested in building towards.
+* **desired_decks.txt** - This is where you list the **URLs** of the Modern (or the format specified via the -F flag) Metagame decks you're interested in building towards.
 These URLs *must* be links to decks in the "Modern" sub-section of the "Metagame" decks section on MTGGoldfish.com, as this script does HTML parsing based on the specific layouts/elements of these pages.
 One URL is provided as an example.
 Having URLs here is required in order to perform the "Owned Cards" or "Budget Deck" analyses.
 * **owned_cards.txt** - This is where you can list the cards you own as well as their quantities.
 Obviously, you shouldn't be listing all of the cards you own here.
-Think of it this way: if you can say *"this card is worth more than a few dollars and I'm pretty sure it's used somewhere in the Modern meta"* about a card that you own, you should list it in owned_cards.txt.
+Think of it this way: if you can say *"this card is worth more than a few dollars and I'm pretty sure it's used somewhere in the Meta that I want to have analyzed"* about a card that you own, you should list it in owned_cards.txt.
 One example (of a card that doesn't exist) is provided for syntax.

 ## Caching
 This script utilizes local caching of deck data so that web-scraping is not required on each run, as the web-scraping can take 15 minutes or more to fetch all deck data for the Budget decks and the desired decks (depending on how many desired decks you list).
 When the script is run, if any cached decks are older than 30 days, a warning message is displayed recommending that you update your deck data.
 Deck data can be updated via the "-u" flag.